zezutom/concurrency-patterns/active-object/README.md

 # Active Object

 The goal is to decouple method execution from its invocation.
 Why?
-Well, to either achieve a better throughput via asynchronous method invocation or work around system limitations or both:
+Well, to either achieve a better throughput via asynchronous method invocation or work around system limitations or both, examples:
 - booking system: instantaneous request confirmation vs time of when the order is actually processed
 - Android programming - UI changes: a background service sending a message to the UI thread via a message handler
-- etc.

 To avoid race conditions, incoming client requests are queued and handled by a scheduler.
 The scheduler picks a queued object and makes it run its logic.
 It is object's responsibility